There are a lot of terms to pick up when you’re learning how to set up a website for your business or your blog. But what is a website builder?

 - Have a small site-design budget.

 Because a good website builder will include templates for all types of use cases, bloggers, small business owners, and online retailers can all get professional looking sites up and running fast.
-For example, HostGator’s website builder includes more than 100 templates for businesses such as restaurants, professional photography, and fashion and beauty retail, plus blog templates.
+For example, the Gator Website Builder from HostGator includes more than 200 templates for businesses such as restaurants, professional photography, and fashion and beauty retail, plus blog templates.

 What Are the Pros and Cons of Website Builders?